 quickly querying the database for user accesses "since time X", like this:

-However, this results in the same pitfall as described in the previous best practice, because indexes are implemented as tables under the hood, and the resulting index table would use a column whose value monotonically increases as its first key part.
+However, this results in the same pitfall as described in the previous best practice, because Spanner implements indexes as tables under the hood, and the resulting index table uses a column whose value monotonically increases as its first key part.

-Schema design best practice #3: Do not create a non-interleaved index on a column whose value monotonically increases or decreases.
+Schema design best practice #3: Do not create a non-interleaved index on a high write rate column whose value monotonically increases or decreases.
+Instead of using interleaved indexes, use techniques like those you would use for the base table primary key design when designing index columns—for example, add `shardId`.